Announcement :

 About Me

 Kia Ora koutou, ko Millie Rowe tōku ingoa.
 I am incredibly excited to be our specialist Kaiako this year.
-This is my 4th year at Te Puke Primary, and I have absolutely loved working in a school with such a focus on hauora (wellbeing) for our tamariki and staff.
+This is my 5th year at Te Puke Primary, and I have absolutely loved working in a school with such a focus on hauora (wellbeing) for our tamariki and staff.
 My teaching passions lie in supporting all students to be successful, confident learners.
-I am looking forward to continuing to support improved literacy and numeracy skills with our fantastic tamariki, and also love providing a wider range of opportunities for our students including dance, drama, music, art, and technology.
+I am looking forward to continuing to support improved academic achievement in all areas.
 I also lead Performing Arts in this school, providing opportunities for dance, drama and music.
 Please reach out if you have any questions, ngā mihi.

 Anton Sunde